 - STEP 3.
 While the meat is cooking, combine the cumin, chili powder and oregano in a small bowl and mix together with a fork.
 Add the spice mixture to the pot and stir so it combines well.

 - STEP 4.
-Add the tomatoes, black beans, butternut squash, and chicken stock to the pot.
+Add the tomatoes, black beans, butternut squash, chicken stock and red wine to the pot.
 Stir well and bring to a low boil.
 Reduce the heat to a simmer and cook covered for 20 minutes.

 - STEP 5.
-Add the kale and continue cooking for 10 minutes.
+Add the kale and parsley, and continue cooking for 10 minutes.
 Serve with your choice of favorite toppings.